 November 12–13, 2019 | New Orleans, Louisiana, USA

 Businesses have come to recognize the benefits of having a workplace that encourages diversity and embraces a culture of inclusion, as have business schools.
 Yet believing in the benefits isn’t enough.
 Despite the best of intentions, unconscious biases persist in workplace policies and practices, in student engagement and educational methods, and in approaches to community outreach and partnerships.
-Identifying, and overcoming, these biases and barriers often can only happen after attaining broad buy-in broad buy-in from others through effectively communicating the costs—to the student body, the workforce, and the school’s bottom line—of not initiating diversity education and inclusive practices.
+Identifying, and overcoming, these biases and barriers often can only happen after attaining broad buy-in from others through effectively communicating the costs—to the student body, the workforce, and the school’s bottom line—of not initiating diversity education and inclusive practices.

 - Identify data, tools, and talking points to use in winning over minds, as well as hearts, in pursuit of inclusivity and diversity.